 - Does the program start in September?
 Or are there other possible entry dates?

 - Does the program include a work experience component?
 If so, is it volunteer work or are students paid for their work?
 Who is responsible for arranging the work experience?

 - What percentage of graduates find related employment?

-If you don't have easy access to the Internet, check out the career counselling offices and libraries in your area.
-Collections of post–secondary institution calendars can be found in Alberta Works Centres located throughout the province.
+If you don't have easy access to the internet, check out the career counselling offices and libraries in your area.
+Collections of post-secondary institution calendars can be found in Alberta Supports Centres located throughout the province.

 - Your choice of institution may be influenced by any or all of the following considerations:

 - location (how close it is to your home)

 - size (whether you prefer the learning environment at a smaller or larger institution)

 - type of institution (for example, religious affiliation)